RatulFuad/world-on-the-go/README.md

 ### ✅ Explore Countries
 - View all countries with flags and basic info

-### ✅ Search & Filter
-- Search by country name
-- Filter by region or continent

 ### ✅ Detailed Country Info
 - Capital, population, region, currencies, languages, and more